clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    If spine narrowing ever exists (assert, :pre, guard clauses that throw), a narrowed spine usage should constrain: the guard enforces the type at runtime, so it is the contract, and :pre could even seed inference directly.
-A nested fn body is a new inference level pushed onto `:param-infers`: its own params start unbranched regardless of enclosing conditionals, and a usage of an enclosing fn's param in the nested body still constrains it, closing over a param is using it.
-A conditional marks every enclosing level as branched, so a fn created inside a branch, or a guarded usage inside the fn, proves nothing about the outer param.
+Reachability is a single `:branch-count` int on the ctx, bumped on entering conditionally evaluated code.
+Each fn entry adds its params to the `:param-infers` map with the count at that point as their mark, and a usage constrains only while the count still equals the mark, meaning no conditional was crossed since that fn's entry on this descent path.
+So a nested fn's own params infer regardless of enclosing conditionals, a usage of an enclosing fn's param in the nested body still constrains it, closing over a param is using it, and a fn created inside a branch, or a guarded usage inside the fn, proves nothing about the outer param.
 Settled
    empirically: both including and excluding nested-fn usages produced zero corpus deltas, so the version that catches
    `(defn f [x] #(subs x 1)) (f 42)` at write time won.